kartikshukla17/Basic_Mensuration/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Open the HTML files in your preferred web browser.
+2. Open the HTML file named "form.html" in your preferred web browser.
 3. Input the required values for the chosen shape.
 4. You will get the area and perimeter results.